 Rojak buah is a fruit salad which can be found in Indonesia, Malaysia and Singapore.
-Penang in Malaysia for example is popular for their rojak buah.
-The word ‘rojak’ means mixture in colloquial Malay while ‘buah’ translates to fruits.
-The fruit salad sauce is the star as it is mixed with a special shrimp paste.
-Mixing crunchy fruits and vegetables in the sauce gives fresh flavours an interesting savoury twist to it.
-Most importantly, it complements well with the crunchy peanuts and sesame.
+Penang, in Malaysia for example is popular for this salad.
+The word ‘rojak’ means mixture in colloquial Malay while ‘buah’ translates into fruits.
+The special shrimp paste used in this fruit salad is the star ingredient.
+Mixing the crunchy fruits and vegetables in the sauce gives fresh flavours an interesting savoury twist to it.
+Most importantly, it complements well with the crunchy peanuts and sesame seeds that are added.

-Rojak buah sauce is made of sweet soy sauce, sugar, water and most importantly ‘petis udang’.
-Petis udang is a thick shrimp paste having the consistency of molasses.
-Although it can be compared to belacan or terasi, petis udang is sweeter in flavour compared to others which are very salty.
+The sauce for rojak buah is made of sweet soy sauce, sugar, water and most importantly, ‘petis udang’.
+Petis udang is a thick shrimp paste with the consistency of molasses.
+Although it can be compared to 'belacan' or 'terasi', petis udang is sweeter in flavour unlike the other two which are very salty.

-Rojak buah sauce can be kept in the refrigerator up to 7 days.
-Store it in a clean airtight container.
+The sauce for rojak buah can be kept in the refrigerator for up to 7 days.
+Store it in a sterilized clean airtight container.

 Preparation is rather simple because it mainly involves cutting and mixing the ingredients together evenly.
-All in all, I bet you would love this sweet and spicy salad once you try it.
+You will love this sweet and spicy salad once you have a taste of it.

 Rojak Buah Petis is also known as: Rojak Buah PetisRojak buah

 Toast sesame seeds and nuts on a dry pan until fragrant.
-Leave aside and toast belacan.
+Leave aside.
+Toast belacan.

 Blend dried chillies and toasted belacan.

-In a pan, add sweet soy sauce, petis udang, water and sugar to cook over medium heat.
-Then, add blended chilli paste.
+In a pan, add sweet soy sauce, petis udang, water and sugar.
+Cook over medium heat.
+Add blended chilli paste.
 Cook until sauce thickens.
 Leave aside to cool.

 Meanwhile, cut fruits and vegetables into bite-size pieces.
 Mix sauce with the fruits and vegetables.
 Garnish with nuts and sesame seeds.